Rib fractures cause severe pain, particularly when a person breathes deeply.

 A doctor's evaluation

 Doctors suspect rib fracture when one or more ribs are very tender in one particular spot.
 Sometimes doctors can feel the broken ribs when they gently push the injured area.
 Doctors do not always need to confirm rib fractures with an x-ray because the presence of rib fractures does not change the way a chest injury is treated.
-Nonetheless, doctors usually do a chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
-Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more to detect serious problems that can accompany rib fractures, such as a bruised or collapsed lung.
+Nonetheless, doctors usually do a chest x-ray X-Rays of the Chest X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+Chest x-rays are sometimes used in people who may have a heart disorder... read more to detect serious problems that can accompany rib fractures, such as a bruised or collapsed lung.
 Not all rib fractures can be seen on a chest x-ray.

 Did You Know...